-The DASR requirement can be increased by PJM operators under conditions of "hot weather or cold weather alert or max emergency generation alert or other escalating emergency."60 The amount of additional DASR MW that may be required is the Adjusted Fixed Demand (AFD) determined by a Seasonal Conditional Demand (SCD) factor.
-The SCD factor is calculated separately for the winter (November through March) and summer (April through October) seasons.
+The DASR requirement can be increased by PJM operators under conditions of "hot weather or cold weather alert or max emergency generation alert or other escalating emergency."65 The amount of additional DASR MW that may be required is the Adjusted Fixed Demand (AFD) determined by a Seasonal Conditional Demand (SCD) factor.66 The SCD factor is calculated separately for the winter (November through March) and summer (April through October) seasons.
 The SCD factor is calculated every year based on the top 10 peak load days from the prior year.
 For November 2018 through October 2019, the SCD values are 3.75 percent for winter and 2.45 percent for summer.
-PJM Dispatch may also schedule additional Day-Ahead Scheduling Reserves as deemed necessary for conservative operations.
-PJM has defined the reasons for conservative operations to include, potential fuel delivery issues, forest/ brush fires, extreme weather events, environmental alerts, solar disturbances, unknown grid operating state, physical or cyber attacks.
-The result is substantial discretion for PJM to increase the demand for DASR under a variety of circumstances.
-PJM invoked adjusted fixed demand on 7 days during the first six months 2019 and 18 of the twenty hours with highest DASR market clearing price during the first six months of 2019 were on these days.
+For November 2019 through October 2020, the SCD values will be 2.80 percent for winter and 2.42 percent for summer.
+PJM Dispatch may also schedule additional Day-Ahead Scheduling Reserves as deemed necessary for conservative operations.67 PJM has defined the reasons for conservative operations to include, potential fuel delivery issues, forest/brush fires, extreme weather events, environmental alerts, solar disturbances, unknown grid operating state, physical or cyber attacks.68 The result is substantial discretion for PJM to increase the demand for DASR under a variety of circumstances.
+PJM invoked adjusted fixed demand on 18 days during the first nine months 2019.
+The 39 hours with the highest DASR market clearing price during the first nine months of 2019 were all on these days.